DSAC: Distributional Soft Actor-Critic for Risk-Sensitive Reinforcement Learning

-With the new defined operator, an abstract algorithm similar to soft policy iteration can be obtained, which we name \emph{distributional soft policy iteration}.
-The algorithm consists of two parts: \emph{distributional soft policy evaluation} and \emph{distributional soft policy improvement}.
-For any policy $\pi$, soft action-value distribution $Z^\pi$ is obtained by repeatedly applying $\mathcal{T}^\pi_{DS}$.
+Armed with this new operator, we can formulate an algorithm akin to soft policy iteration, termed \emph{distributional soft policy iteration}.
+This algorithm is divided into two phases: \emph{distributional soft policy evaluation} and \emph{distributional soft policy improvement}.
+For any given policy $\pi$, the soft action-value distribution $Z^\pi$ is obtained by iteratively applying $\mathcal{T}_{DS}^\pi$.